iamkeshavsingh/js-25_basic_level_iq/README.md

 Ques 5: Difference between strongly typed and weakly typed languages?

     Digging Deep in one phase which is famous in JS world: "In JS variables don't have types; Values does."

+Ques 6: What is Hoisting in JavaScript ?

+    SubQuestions:

+    Ques 1: Is Hoisting is a physical operations ib JS?
+    Ques 2: Is let and const are hoisted?